alancameronwills/localmap/README.md

 14. !
 Sound clips shouldn't play during a repeat of a slideshow.
 15. Projects.
 Authors always work in the context of a project.
 Map points you add are always assigned to that project.
 The project is set by the URI: when you share the map with others, you send them a link that includes the project.
 On entering the bare URI without a project, you get to choose from current projects, or enter a new one.
 15. Tags are defined per project.
+8. New stuff report is emailed to admins of a project.
 16. Lightbox: Swipe left/right on tablet/phone.
 17. !
 After closing direct link, help should show.
 18.	!
 Facebook login not working